ethan-lamwah/TopshelfWithQuartz/README.md

 - **Topshelf** to create a console application that can be installed as Windows service
 - **Quartz.NET** for scheduling system
 - **Serilog** for logging on a rolling basis
-- Remoting server and client architecture
+- Remoting server using TCP and client architecture
 - **Autofac IoC** (using *Topshelf.Autofac* and *Autofac.Extras.Quartz*)

 ## Package